openequella/openequella.github.io/guides/HarvesterProfileConfigurationGuide.md

     c.
 The harvester is now running in the background and will not require further user input.
 Harvester actions are logged in the resource-centre logs and can be viewed by accessing the file:

         ```
-        C:\<path-to-equella-install-directory>\logs\resource-centre\<date>\application.html
+        C:\<path-to-openEQUELLA-install-directory>\logs\resource-centre\<date>\application.html
         ```

     d.
 In this file harvester actions are recorded and can be viewed.

     e.
 As soon as the harvester is initiated, resources are being added to the selected collection.
-Resources are uploaded one at a time and can be discovered within EQUELLA before the harvest has fully completed.
+Resources are uploaded one at a time and can be discovered within openEQUELLA before the harvest has fully completed.

 ### Access Control tab
 The Access Control page allows a harvester profile to be restricted to a set of users, groups or roles.